On the stability of tensor product of representations of classical groups: Examples

-{\bf Acknowledgement:} This work is part of author's thesis written at IIT Bombay.
+{\bf Acknowledgement:} This work is part of author's thesis written at IIT Bombay and the author thanks `IIT Bombay' for PhD fellowship.
 The author thanks Prof. Dipendra Prasad for suggesting this question, for numerous helpful discussions, and for spending a lot of time going through the paper and correcting mistakes.
+After the first version of this work was uploaded on the arXiv, I learnt in correspondence with Prof. Soichi Okada that parts of Theorem~\ref{main thm} are due to~\cite{KoTe}.
+We thank Prof. Okada for bringing this paper to our attention.
 We also thank Prof. Vinay Wagh for helping to perform the Lie software in local desktop.